anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In case "factory-default" the pledge does not possess the domain certificate resp. the domain trust-anchor.
 It will not be able to verify the signature of the registrar-agent in the bootstrapping-status request.
-In cases "vouchered" and "enrolled" the pledge already possesses the domain certificate (has domain trust-anchore) and can therefore validate the signature of the registrar-agent.
+In cases "vouchered" and "enrolled" the pledge already possesses the domain certificate (has domain trust-anchor) and can therefore validate the signature of the registrar-agent.
 If validation of the JWS signature fails, the pledge SHOULD respond with the HTTP 403 Forbidden status code.
 The HTTP 406 Not Acceptable status code SHOULD be used, if the Accept header in the request indicates an unknown or unsupported format.
 The HTTP 415 Unsupported Media Type status code SHOULD be used, if the Content-Type of the request is an unknown or unsupported format.